-An increasing number of families in Denmark need Christmas help and an increasing number children grow up without experiencing the joy of giving gifts.
-The two problems, the jewellery company PANDORA, wants to help solve.
+An increasing number of families in Denmark need Christmas help and an increasing number of children grow up without experiencing the joy of giving presents.
+The jewellery company PANDORA wanted to help with these two issues.

 We were tasked with developing a concept that could:

-- Engage Danish consumers in a positive situation as well as a challenging one
+- Engage Danish consumers in a positive as well as challenging situation

-- Help children growing up in families where financial opportunity to give gifts in not existing
+- Help children who grow up in families without financial opportunity to give presents

 - Give a contribution to families who need Christmas help